godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 USAGE

 setup_buildenv_ubuntu25.10_arm64.sh

- -setup the build env necessary tools to build edgetx from ubuntu25.10 for an arm64
+ -setup the build env necessary tools to build edgetx from a arm64/pi5 running ubuntu25.10

 it will create edgetx-venv , when ready to build project dont forget to